phidatahq/phidata/cookbook/agent_concepts/reasoning/deepseek/README.md

 # Agentic Reasoning
 Reasoning is an experimental feature that enables an Agent to think through a problem step-by-step before jumping into a response.
 The Agent works through different ideas, validating and correcting as needed.
 Once it reaches a final answer, it will validate and provide a response.
+This cookbook demonstrates how to use DeepSeek to provide your Agent with reasoning.
 > WARNING: Reasoning is an experimental feature and may not work as expected.

 ### Create and activate a virtual environment